 This is where the importance of regenerative agriculture comes in.
 Regenerative agriculture “is a system of farming principles and practices that seeks to rehabilitate and enhance the entire ecosystem of the farm by placing a heavy premium on soil health with attention also paid to water management, fertilizer use, and more.
 It is a method of farming that improves the resources it uses, rather than destroying or depleting them.”
 (Rodale Institute)

-When you have healthy soil, you not only grow a more abundant and fruitful crop, you also set up the soil to withstand climate change disasters such as flooding and drought.
+When you have healthy soil, you not only grow a more abundant and fruitful crop, but you also set up the soil to withstand climate change disasters such as flooding and drought.
 Regenerative farming techniques also diminish erosion and runoff, which leads to improved water quality on and off the farm.
 That, in simple terms, sets us up to have secure food systems in the future.

 The most basic principles of regenerative agriculture are: